Infrared light may sound scientific or even mysterious, but it’s actually quite simple to understand and present all around us.

 How New York Rescue Workers Detoxified Using Infrared

 When the World Trade Center buildings collapsed on September 11th, there was an incredible amount of chemical pollution and toxic materials released into surrounding area.
 As they carried out their jobs, the firemen and rescuers were quickly overloaded with toxicity.

 The problem became so severe that they were forced to seek out “alternative” therapy with the hope of greater elimination of all these chemical toxins.
-Over a three- year period, more than 500 of these workers were treated using a detoxification program based largely on infrared heat — the same type of heat found in the sauna that we recently launched and gave away in our recipe contest.
+Over a three- year period, more than 500 of these workers were treated using a detoxification program based largely on infrared heat — the same type of heat found in the infrared saunas.

 The results from this study seemed almost too good to be true: Before treatment, most workers suffered from respiratory, skin, emotional, cognitive ailments—in other words, pain, difficulty breathing, depression, fatigue and more.
 On average, they missed 2.1 days of work each month and spent 4.4 days in bed.